Restrictions On Abortion Medication Deserve A Second Look, Says A Former FDA Head

 What would you say to people who argue that mifepristone does carry risk for serious complications for some women, and that therefore it should remain strictly regulated?

 I would just say that like many prescription drugs, there are risks.
-But the risks with mifepristone are well known and it's still by prescription.
+But the risks with mifepristone are well-known and it's still by prescription.
 So a doctor has to prescribe the medication and it has a black box warning to make sure that the doctor informs the patient about risks, which the serious ones are quite rare.
 They could include heavy bleeding, abdominal pain or fever.
 And if a patient experiences that, they go back and get in touch with their doctor for further treatment.
 I would also say that the risk of medical abortion with mifepristone is far less than a surgical abortion and far less than women who undergo a death from pregnancy.
 So I think we're talking about serious adverse events that can occur.
-They're extremely rare; they are well known and they are treatable.
+They're extremely rare; they are well-known and they are treatable.

 Some also argue an abortion can cause lasting emotional trauma, and that regulations on the medication could protect women — what do you say to that?